tbscode/tims-stack-anystack/new_readme.md

 #### Docker local development

 > This is the simples way to develop and debug, but has some differences in local routing strategies

+Also mounts `front/` and `back/` directory.
+It also configures the host route `host.docker.internal:host-gateway` so that containers can interact with each other.

+1. Build all images `make full_build`
+2. Start all containers `make start_all` ( or start individual ones `make frontend_run`, `make backend_run`, `make start_redis`)

+### Production Setup

+You can configure any container registry by updating `Makefile` and `helm/values.yaml` I currently like using the github continer registry, the helm chart is setup to authorize pulling images from a github container registry.

+You can build all production images **without** any of the production secrets they are only required for the deployed containers.
+To build all production images use `make full_build_prod` (TODO).

+Now you need to authorize your docker installation to push to your private registry, with github container registry you can use `make authorize_github_push gha_token=<your-token>`.

+Now you can push the build production images `make push_prod`.

+For deployment create a copy of `helm/values.yaml -> heml/production-values.yaml` the choose secure usernames and password for all the services.
+Now you can install the helm chart on your cluster.